ravi-maithrey/web-programming-project/README.md

 # web-programming-project
-project for cse3002 class in vit vellore under nalini n
+project for cse3002 class in vit vellore techonologies used are -